Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/Forking_Modifying.md

 `git push origin master`

 24. The last thing you'll probably want to edit before moving on to posts is the about page.
-Hollie has this page set up to be as your CV.
+Tali has this page set up to be as your CV.
 This file is set up as a [Markdown file](https://guides.github.com/features/mastering-markdown/) meaning it has the .md extension.
 This is a certain way of writing files with simple syntax like # or ** that make headings and type styles instead of changing them with buttons like in Word.
 [Another Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or a [tutorial](https://www.markdowntutorial.com/).
-You can also look at the [Raw code](https://raw.githubusercontent.com/hputnam/Putnam_Lab_Notebook/master/about.md) of Hollie's CV page (this is what you should see when you open the file) to get ideas for layouts.
+You can also look at the [Raw code](https://raw.githubusercontent.com/Mass-Lab/Open_Lab_Notebook_Mass_Lab/master/about.md) of Tali's about page (this is what you should see when you open the file) to get ideas for layouts.
 Save the file and add it.

 `git add about.md`